Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 9.8 The institution has established and publicizes clear policies ensuring institutional integrity.
 Included among them are appropriate policies and procedures for the fair resolution of grievances brought by faculty, staff, or students.

-9.10 In its relationships with the Commission on Institutions of Higher Education, the institution demonstrates honesty and integrity, and it complies with the Commission’s Standards, policies, Requirements of Affiliation, and requests.
-It notifies the Commission regarding adverse events.
+9.9 In its relationships with the Commission, the institution demonstrates honesty and integrity, and it complies with the Commission’s Standards, policies, Requirements of Affiliation, and requests.
+It notifies the Commission regarding adverse events and circumstances.

-9.24 The institution publishes statements of its goals for students’ education and the success of students in achieving those goals.
+9.22 The institution publishes statements of its goals for students’ education and makes available to the public timely, readily accessible, accurate, and consistent aggregate information about student achievement and institutional performance.
 Information on student success includes rates of retention and graduation and other measures of student success appropriate to institutional mission.
 If applicable, recent information on passage rates for licensure examinations is also published.
 (See also 8.6, 8.7, 8.10)